 Step 2: Choose a Registered Agent

-To have a Corporation in Rhode Island, a Rhode Island Registered Agent (referred to as a resident agent in some states) must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
-This can either be a resident of Rhode Island or commercial registered agent service.
+To have a Corporation in Rhode Island, a Rhode Island Registered Agent (referred to as a resident agent in some states) must be identified to act as a central point of contact for receiving legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation.
+This can either be a resident of Rhode Island or a commercial registered agent service.

 You can act as the Corporation’s Registered Agent in Rhode Island, and you are not required to pay for a registered agent.
-The requirements to be a Registered Agent include generally being present at the registered address during normal business hours and having a physical street address in the state.
+The requirements to be a Registered Agent include someone generally present at a registered address in the state during normal business hours.
 A PO Box is not allowed.

-Related: Do I Need a Registered Agent in Rhode Island?
+Related: Do I Need To Hire A Registered Agent In Rhode Island?

 Step 3: File the Rhode Island Articles of Incorporation